Proud Syndrome

 Types

-While Proud syndrome itself is a distinct clinical entity, it is part of a broader ARX-related disorder spectrum that includes (from most severe to mild):
+While Proud syndrome itself is a distinct entity, it is part of a broader ARX-related disorder spectrum that includes (from most severe to mild):

-• X-linked lissencephaly with abnormal genitalia (XLAG): Characterized by smooth brain surface (lissencephaly), absent corpus callosum, severe neonatal epilepsy, and ambiguous genitalia.
+• X-linked lissencephaly with abnormal genitalia (XLAG): Characterized by smooth brain surface (lissencephaly), absent corpus callosum, severe epilepsy, and ambiguous genitalia.

 • Proud syndrome (ACC with abnormal genitalia): Defined by corpus callosum agenesis, profound intellectual disability, seizures, and urogenital anomalies.